WenzhaoZhu/DriverKnowledgeTest/README.md

 # DriverKnowledgeTest
-This is a program for knowledge test of drivers in Alberta.
+This is a program for the knowledge test of drivers in Alberta.

 ## Requirements
 - Python 3.9